codedCoderr/money-transfer-system/README.md

 ```

-## Fetch Users
+## Fetch Users Transfers

-Description: Fetches a list of all users, including their assigned roles
+Description: Fetches all transfers a user has made.
+It expects query params username, page and limit.
+This endpoint is paginated

 Endpoint: /users